gnss-sdr/geniuss-place/_sp-blocks/05-input-filter.md

 duration, intensity, and bandwidth of the pulses can be constant or vary over time.
 In the second case, the intensity, instantaneous frequency and frequency rate of the interference may also behave randomly.
-For this reason, there is no a "one-fits-all" algorithm for interference mitigation.
+For this reason, there is no "one-fits-all" algorithm for interference mitigation.
 Furthermore, during last years research literature has been populated with new signal processing techniques that perform many kinds of Interference Cancellation[^Dovis15].